A Bayesian Framework for Multivariate Differential Analysis: Modelling

-As usual, when it comes to comparing the mean between two groups, we still need to assess if the posterior distribution of the difference appears, in a sense, to be sufficiently away from zero.
-This practical inference choice is not specific to our context and remains highly dependent on the context of the study.
-Moreover, as the present model is multi-dimensional, we may also question the metric used to compute the difference between vectors.
-In a sense, our posterior distribution of the mean's differences offers an elegant solution to the traditional problem of multiple testing often encountered in applied science and allows tailored definitions of what could be called a \emph{meaningful} result (\emph{significant} does not appear anymore as an appropriate term in this more general context).
-For example, displaying the distribution of the squared difference would penalise large differences in elements of the mean vector.
-In contrast, the absolute difference would give a more balanced conception of the average divergence from one group to the other.
-Clearly, as any marginal of a multivariate $t$-distribution remains a (multivariate) $t$-distribution, comparing specific elements of the mean vectors merely by restraining to the appropriate dimension is also straightforward.
+As usual, when it comes to comparing the means between two groups, we still need to assess if the posterior distribution of the difference appears, in a sense, to be sufficiently away from zero.
+This practical inference choice is not specific to our context and remains highly dependent on the study's context.
+Moreover, because the present model is multidimensional, we may also question the metric used to compute vector differences.
+In a sense, our posterior distribution of means' differences offers an elegant solution to the traditional problem of multiple testing often encountered in applied science and calls for tailored definitions of what could be called a \emph{meaningful} result (\emph{significant} does not appear as an appropriate term anymore in this more general context).
+For example, displaying the distribution of squared differences would penalise large differences in the elements of the mean vector.
+In contrast, the absolute difference would give a more balanced conception of the average divergence between the two groups.
+Clearly, as any marginal of a multivariate $t$-distribution remains a (multivariate) $t$-distribution, comparing specific elements of the mean vectors merely by restricting to the appropriate dimension is also straightforward.
 In particular, comparing two groups in the univariate case would be a particular case of \Cref{prop:multi} with $\peptP = 1$.
-Recalling our proteomics context, we could still compare the mean intensity of peptides between groups, one peptide at a time, or choose to compare all peptides at once and thus accounting for possible correlations between peptides in each group.
-However, an appropriate manner of accounting for those correlations could be to subset peptides using their protein groups.

-Let us provide in \Cref{alg:algo} a summary of the procedure for comparing mean vectors of two different experimental conditions regarding posterior distribution.
+Recalling our proteomics context, we could still compare the mean peptide intensities between groups, one peptide at a time, or compare all peptides at once, accounting for possible correlations within each group.
+However, an appropriate way to account for those correlations could be to group peptides by their reference protein.
+Let us provide in \Cref{alg:algo} a summary of the overall procedure for comparing mean vectors of two different experimental conditions (i.e. Bayesian multivariate differential analysis).